nadiahpk/nadiahpk.github.io/_posts/2022-03-01-tutic-model.md

 However,
 the quasi-stationary distribution still spends most of its time near the all-defect absorbing state (Fig. 6).
-Therefore, while there is a better chance in the new model that the population will be absorbed to the all-cooperator state, the general story that the original Tutić (2021) model tells is still true: cooperation becomes harder to maintain as group size increases.
+Therefore, while there is a better chance in the new model that the population will be absorbed to the all-cooperator state, the overall story that the original Tutić (2021) model tells is still true: cooperation becomes harder to maintain as group size increases.

 {%